StructureTool2D © Read Me

 Outputs Available in the Current Web App

-- structure geometry plots
+- structure preview and geometry plots

 - loads and reaction plots